underscoreio/essential-slick/src/pages/4-data_modelling.md

 Slick makes columns non-nullable by default---if you want a nullable column you model it naturally in Scala as an `Option[T]`.

-Let's create a simple variant of `User` with an optional email address:
+Let's create a variant of `User` with an optional email address:

 ~~~ scala
 case class User(name: String, email: Option[String] = None, id: Long = 0L)